kailermai/tp/docs/DeveloperGuide.md

 **MSS**

-1. TA enters command to clear entries
+1. TA enters command to clear entries.
 2. TAHub deletes all entries and displays a success message.

     Use case ends.